idiovoidi/IDIOVIEW/README.md

 - Matplotlib & Seaborn to draw both fun and useful graphs

 ## Core Concepts
-- Metadata is primarily written to the file to reduce clutter (as opposed to sidecars) and ensure its survival as the metadata will always be with its respective file
+- Metadata written to file to reduce clutter (sidecar alternative) and ensures longevity as a single file
+- Organizational Only, no image processing as there are plenty of solid options.
+Simply "Open With" suffices

 ## 🔧 Installation
 (Placeholder)

-## 🛠️ Configuration

-The application looks for images in the default InvokeAI output directory.
-You can modify this in the settings:

 ## 🛣️ Roadmap
 - Support for audio and video formats
-- Support for audio and video formats
+- Auto-Tagging via AI image recognition and AI auto-tags that can be confirmed into standard tags
+- Integration with Stable Diffusion and web platforms for easy reiteration of prompts and settings
+- Prompt Manager for sorting the best prompts and breaking them down for re-use in a modular way (might branch off into a seperate project)